No one is above the Law: Tuna Wars, Tuna Truce and ‘sustainability-fixing’

 That has to be prevented.
 In the case of price-fixing the American laws are pretty tough.
 Angry consumers now started a parallel case against the Big Three for misguiding their buyers with the ‘Dolphin Safe’ label.
 Together with the price-fixing case, this case might be a good starting point for setting a standard against ‘sustainability-fixing’: conspiring in abusing sustainability claims against consumer and environmental interests in order to safeguard market-shares and profits.

-It might prevent many future Tuna Wars.
+That would prevent many future Tuna Wars.

 TUNA WARS, Book now released